Bylaws of The University Senate

 Membership of The Senate

-- The Senate shall be composed of one hundred and two (102) members.
+- The Senate is composed of 102 members.

-- The representation of the Senate shall be apportioned as follows:
+- The representation of the Senate is apportioned as follows:

 - The President of the University.